chhiring90/algorithm-data-structure/01-data-structure/1.6-max-binary-heap/readme.md

 **Binary Heap**

 > Very Similar to a binary search tree, but with different rules!
-> We will be doing Max Binary Heap and Min Binary Heap
 > In a Max Binary Heap. parent node are always larger than child nodes, In a Min Binary Heap, parent nodes are always smaller than child nodes.

 **Max Binary Heap Rules**